 #8 Brussels sprouts impact digestive health

 Brussels sprouts are rich in substances known as glucosinates (4), which can protect the mucosal lining of the GI tract and reduce the risk of digestive disorders.
 Moreover, they contain sulforaphane, which works to support a healthy microflora at the level of the gut.
-Brussels sprouts are recommended to be consumed by those who suffer from chronic digestive disorders, such as Crohn’s disease, as it is shown in an informative brochure developed by the Crohn’s & Colitis Foundation of America (5).
+Brussels sprouts are recommended to be consumed by those who suffer from chronic digestive disorders, such as Crohn’s disease, as shown in an informative brochure developed by the Crohn’s & Colitis Foundation of America (5).

 #9 Nerve function

 The consumption of Brussels sprouts on a regular basis can ensure proper nerve function, as these tiny veggies are rich in potassium as well.
 This electrolyte can also maintain the proper functioning of the muscles and the nervous system in general.
-They have been added to the potassium food list, which has been published online.
+They have been added to the potassium food list, published online.

 #10 Healthy pregnancy